 In development.
 Recommendations may change.
 If you have comments, please open an issue

 This page provides practical instructions for how to work with notebooks, specifically using the VRE, but most of the advice applies anywhere.
-Particular tools and approaches are recommended, though for brevity we do not expound the rationale in detail - we try to point you to the best practices and popular solutions.
 This guide is a work in progress and any contributions are welcome (contact us).

 What are notebooks?¶